samsquire/assembly/README.md

 You're writing an application that serves requests on the web and you have a number of database queries to do to render a page.
 You want requests to the web page to be returned as fast as possible with minimum latency.
 Latency and throughput is a tradeoff with eachother.

+Ideally you want to make as many separate requests as possible simultaneously in parallel, so the backend can work on retrieving these items.
+This sets a fix amount of higher resource usage (CPU+memory+network) while all the requests are being handled.

 Or you have an event stream that is constantly growing such as social media or social network feeds.

 HTTP state in buffers